0xAX/linux-insides/Timers/linux-timers-2.md

 Introduction to `clocksource`
 --------------------------------------------------------------------------------

 The `clocksource` concept represents the generic API for clock sources management in the Linux kernel.
 Why do we need a separate framework for this?
 Let's go back to the beginning.
 The `time` concept is the fundamental concept in the Linux kernel and other operating system kernels.
 And the timekeeping is one of the necessities to use this concept.
 For example Linux kernel must know and update the time elapsed since system startup, it must determine how long the current process has been running for every processor and many many more.
 Where the Linux kernel can get information about time?
-First of all it is Real Time Clock or [RTC](https://en.wikipedia.org/wiki/Real-time_clock) that represents by the a nonvolatile device.
+First of all it is Real Time Clock or [RTC](https://en.wikipedia.org/wiki/Real-time_clock) that represents the nonvolatile device.
 You can find a set of architecture-independent real time clock drivers in the Linux kernel in the [drivers/rtc](https://github.com/torvalds/linux/tree/master/drivers/rtc) directory.
 Besides this, each architecture can provide a driver for the architecture-dependent real time clock, for example - `CMOS/RTC` - [arch/x86/kernel/rtc.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/kernel/rtc.c) for the [x86](https://en.wikipedia.org/wiki/X86) architecture.
 The second is system timer - timer that excites [interrupts](https://en.wikipedia.org/wiki/Interrupt) with a periodic rate.
 For example, for [IBM PC](https://en.wikipedia.org/wiki/IBM_Personal_Computer) compatibles it was - [programmable interval timer](https://en.wikipedia.org/wiki/Programmable_interval_timer).

 We already know that for timekeeping purposes we can use `jiffies` in the Linux kernel.
 The `jiffies` can be considered as read only global variable which is updated with `HZ` frequency.
 We know that the `HZ` is a compile-time kernel parameter whose reasonable range is from `100` to `1000` [Hz](https://en.wikipedia.org/wiki/Hertz).
 So, it is guaranteed to have an interface for time measurement  with `1` - `10` milliseconds resolution.
 Besides standard `jiffies`, we saw the `refined_jiffies` clock source in the previous part that is based on the `i8253/i8254` [programmable interval timer](https://en.wikipedia.org/wiki/Programmable_interval_timer) tick rate which is almost `1193182` hertz.
 So we can get something about `1` microsecond resolution with the `refined_jiffies`.
 In this time, [nanoseconds](https://en.wikipedia.org/wiki/Nanosecond) are the favorite choice for the time value units of the given `clocksource`.

 The availability of more precise techniques for time intervals measurement is hardware-dependent.
 We just knew a little about `x86` dependent timers hardware.
-But each architecture provides own timers hardware.
+But each architecture provides its own timer(s) hardware.
 Earlier each architecture had own implementation for this purpose.
 Solution of this problem is an abstraction layer and associated API in a common code framework for managing various clock sources and independent of the timer interrupt.
 This common code framework became - `clocksource` framework.

 Generic timeofday and `clocksource` management framework moved a lot of timekeeping code into the architecture independent portion of the code, with the architecture-dependent portion reduced to defining and managing low-level hardware pieces of clocksources.
 It takes a large amount of funds to measure the time interval on different architectures with different hardware, and it is very complex.
 Implementation of the each clock related service is strongly associated with an individual hardware device and as you can understand, it results in similar implementations for different architectures.

 Within this framework, each clock source is required to maintain a representation of time as a monotonically increasing value.
-As we can see in the Linux kernel code, nanoseconds are the favorite choice for the time value units of a clock source in this time.
+As we can see in the Linux kernel code, nanoseconds are the favorite choice for the time value units of a clock source at this time.
 One of the main point of the clock source framework is to allow a user to select clock source among a range of available hardware devices supporting clock functions when configuring the system and selecting, accessing and scaling different clock sources.

 The `clocksource` structure
 --------------------------------------------------------------------------------